wp-plugins/zedity/readme.txt

 *   [Zedity Web Site](http://zedity.com): visit the official website to discover more about Zedity!
 *   [Facebook page](https://www.facebook.com/Zedity): Got a cool Zedity site to show?
 Contact us to share your link on our page!
-*   [Zedity Blog](http://zedity.com/blog): release notes, tutorials and other useful information about Zedity.
+*   [Zedity Blog](http://zedity.com/blog): release notes, tutorials and other useful information about Zedity!

 **Enjoy Zedity!**